 Remember, a creative video or image or event that people enjoy and remember is great.
 But, if they don’t associate your brand with that experience, it’s not an effective ad.
 You can’t have creative advertising without advertising.

-At some point, that ad has to contribute to perception, emotion, or logical understanding that compels them to click the “Buy” button on your post-click landing page.
-Start building post-click landing pages for your creative ads with the most robust post-click landing page solution today.
+At some point, that ad has to contribute to perception, emotion, or logical understanding that compels them to click the “Buy” button on your landing page.
+Start building personalized landing pages for your creative ads with the most robust landing page builder today.